What is AJC Project Interchange?

 Is it safe to visit Israel?

 It is very safe to visit Israel.
-The safety and security of our participants is our highest priority.
-Our delegations do not travel to the Gaza Strip.
+The safety and security of our participants is our highest priority, and we work closely with a security consultant.
 All groups travel on a private bus, accompanied by an expert, licensed tour guide and at least one professional AJC staff member.

 What is Project Interchange noted for?